lpraat/autoagent/README.md

 # AutoAgent
-AutoAgent is a collection of machine-learning models and tools.
+AutoAgent is a library containing models and tools to build and experiment with AI-powered systems.
+Built for learning purposes, and for fun!